ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

 ### Tips and tricks when building atomic gadgets :sun_with_face:

 - `AtomicGadget` objects can be cast to a string form.
-This will list the indices of output legs of the `AtomicGadget`, followed by a human-readable list of the `SequencObject` objects constituting that leg.
+This will list the indices of output legs of the `AtomicGadget`, followed by a human-readable list of the `SequenceObject` objects constituting that leg.
 Note that for high-degree gadgets, these strings might be quite long. `GadgetAssemblage` objects comprising only `AtomicGadget` objects can also be cast to strings, but may produce prohibitively long strings.
 The string form of a generic `GadgetAssemblage` object just lists the names of all contained gadgets, joined by hyphens, e.g., `g0-g1-g2`.
 - For faster plotting, the `npts` argument in `one_dim_response_function` can be reduced; this number is precisely the number of equal divisions of `[-1, 1]` over which input `x` are plotted.

 ## Additional attributes and methods